avshabanov/lisp800/README.md

   make
   rlwrap ./target/lisp800 init800.lisp
 ```
-Note, that ``rlwrap`` is not mandatory, i.e. you can run this as ``./target/lisp800 init800.lisp`` but the the latter lacks convenient readline wrapper's features you may want to have.
+Note, that ``rlwrap`` is not mandatory, i.e. you can run this as ``./target/lisp800 init800.lisp`` but the latter one lacks convenient readline wrapper's features you may want to have.

 ## How to run smoke test
 ```bash